-The 1,000 Books Before Kindergarten program is an exciting early literacy initiative aimed at getting children from age birth to five ready to learn how to read independently.
+The 1,000 Books Before Kindergarten program is an exciting early literacy initiative created to foster a lifelong love of reading in children from birth to age five.
 Shared reading is one of the best ways to help babies, toddlers and preschoolers develop important early literacy skills.
-This program encourages parents and caregivers to read aloud 1,000 books with his or her child.
-And for every milestone that you and your child meet, you’ll be rewarded with fun prizes along the way!
+This program encourages parents and caregivers to read aloud 1,000 books with their child.
+And for every milestone that you and your child meet, you’ll be rewarded with fun prizes!

-- Register for the program at the Youth Services Desk to receive your first reading log.
+- Register for the program at the Youth Services Desk to receive your reading journal.

 - Mark your reading log whenever you read a book with your child.

 - Collect prizes from the Youth Services Desk when you reach milestones: